It’s about more than 18 minutes on the round red rug.

 If you are a TED Talk aficionado, you know that certain rules apply to the best speakers.
 You know, the ones that earn the most views on any subject under the sun and stars?
 Yes, they all stand on a stage with the signature red rug for the required 18 minutes, but what else do they do to be such excellent speakers?

 For me, as a speaker of more than 200 keynotes over the past 20 years and co-director of TEDxNorthwestern in 2014 — in addition to the official TEDx speakers’ guide to the branded, official events — I've acquired a few lessons to offer, as well.
-If you want to give a TED talk of your own, participate in a TEDx event, or if you're just looking to improve your presentation skills for the office, here are some TED speaker-inspired best practices.
+How do you write a TED talk outline and deliver an exceptional speech?
+If you want to give a TED talk of your own, participate in a TEDx event, or generally improve your presentation skills for the office, here are some TED speaker-inspired best practices.

 According to the official TED guide, each different type of talks falls into a distinct category.
 They are: